Bob Long (politician): Fiscal issues

 During the 2018 legislative session, Long supported legislation to provide $8.5 billion in tax incentives to Amazon to build their second headquarters in Montgomery County, hoping that Amazon locating in Maryland would bring jobs to his district.

 In 2020, Long expressed concerns with a bill to impose a six percent tax on "luxury services" and lobbied to have "marina services" removed from the luxury services defined in the bill.

 National politics

 In November 2016, Long condemned a tape recording of a vulgar discussion Donald Trump had on Access Hollywood in 2005 about groping and trying to have sex with women, calling it "disgusting and inappropriate".
 He supported Trump in the 2016 United States presidential election, expressing optimism that he would bring manufacturing jobs back to his district as president.

 Social issues

 During the 2021 legislative session, Long introduced legislation that would extend state hate crime protections to first responders.

 In 2023, during debate on a bill to establish the state's recreational marijuana industry, Long introduced an amendment that would prevent occupants of a motor vehicle from smoking cannabis near a minor.
 The amendment was rejected in a 40-97 vote.

+In December 2025, Long opposed overriding Governor Wes Moore's veto of a bill to study reparations to victims of slavery or their descendants in Maryland, citing the state's budget deficit and pointing to several prior commissions regarding reparations in Maryland.

+Voting rights

+In August 2026, during debate on a proposed constitutional amendment on redistricting, Long introduced amendments that would require voter identification to vote in Maryland elections, and to restrict mail-in ballots and require voters to provide a reason to receive an absentee ballot.